• Skip to primary navigation

 Instructions

-1. Cream butter and brown sugar for 3 minutes.
-Add eggs and vanilla and beat till smooth.
-Stir in dry ingredients and chips.
+• Cream butter and brown sugar in a large bowl for 3 minutes.
+(I use a hand mixer, but you can use a Kitchenaid.)
+Add the eggs and vanilla and beat till smooth.

-2. Press dough into a well greased or parchment lined 9×13″ pan.
-Combine topping ingredients and sprinkle over the top.
+• Press dough into prepared pan.
+Combine topping ingredients and sprinkle over the top of the dough.

 Notes

-Filed Under: Dessert: Brownies and Bars, Recipe Index Tagged With: brown sugar, cinnamon sugar
+Filed Under: Dessert: Brownies and Bars, Recipe Index Tagged With: brown sugar, cinnamon chips, cinnamon sugar

 Reader Interactions